grafana/metrictank/metric_tank/README.md

   - also per-target-type aggregations (like counter -> last), not all aggregations always make sense for all types.
   - no need to take all raw inputs into each aggregator, they can instead take summaries from previous aggregators we should redo them at some point.

+* we don't have a list of all keys inside the tsdb. consequences: you can't get lists/search/autocomplete and for non-existant keys we still query cassandra